0eufc0smique/secu_classes_ctf/classes/UDEMY/x86_linux/bruteforcing_aslr/libc.md

+### Bruteforcing ASLR

+* Running `vmmap` inside Gef in two different runs gives two different libc base addresses
 ```bash
 0xf7d|75|000 0xf7d|98|000 0x00000000 r-- /usr/lib32/libc.so.6
 0xf7c|f6|000 0xf7d|19|000 0x00000000 r-- /usr/lib32/libc.so.6
 ```
-*Only one octet changes each time the program runs with ASLR activated
+* We see that only one octet changes each time the program runs with the ASLR activated

+* We can collect the system() and exit() addresses inside Gef too
 ```bash
 gef➤  p system
 $3 = {<text variable, no debug info>} 0xf7d45560 <system>